OfficeDev/teamsfx-cli-action/README.md

 ## Sample workflow

+### Dependencies on the project
+Please make sure the project uses [TeamsFx CLI](https://www.npmjs.com/package/@microsoft/teamsfx-cli) as its dev dependency in the root `package.json` like below:
+`
+  "devDependencies": {
+    "@microsoft/teamsfx-cli": "^0.3.1"
+  }
+`
+PS: Make sure the version specified in dev dependencies is compatible with your project.

 ### Dependencies on other GitHub Actions
 * [Checkout](https://github.com/actions/checkout) – **Required** To checkout the project code presents in your repository
 ### Workflow example for Continuous Deployment